Apple cuts sales forecast as China sales weaken; iPhone pricing in focus | MarketScreener

 "While we anticipated some challenges in key emerging markets, we did not foresee the magnitude of the economic deceleration, particularly in Greater China," Apple CEO Tim Cook said in a letter to investors.

-Apple finds itself in a tricky position in China, a key market for sales and where it manufactures the bulk of the iconic products it sells worldwide, after the high-profile arrest in Canada of the CFO of domestic rival Huawei Technologies Co Ltd.
+Apple finds itself in a tricky position in China, a key market for sales and where it manufactures the bulk of the iconic products it sells worldwide, after the high-profile arrest in Canada of the CFO of domestic rival Huawei Technologies Co Ltd [HWT.UL].

 Since the arrest last month, at the request of the United States, there have been sporadic reports of Chinese consumers shying away from Apple products.
 Even before then, local rivals like Huawei had been gaining market share over Apple.